-Analyzers are software modules that accept an annotation as input and produce suggestions for one or more annotations as output.
+Analyzers are software modules that accept an annotation as input and produce suggestions for one or more annotations, on one or more tiers, as output.
 Examples of the type of processing analyzers can perform are tokenization, morphological parsing and lookup of glosses.
 The behavior of some analyzers can be configured in a settings panel.
 Some analyzers need a connection to a lexicon, others can perform their task based on the input alone.
-Analyzers are implemented as extensions so that others can create and add their own analyzers (eventually, the API still has to be finalized and documented).
+Analyzers are implemented as extensions so that third party users and developers can create and add their own analyzers.
+At least eventually: the LEXAN API, as it is called, still has to be finalized, documented and published.

 Part of the user interface of this mode is a Lexicon panel, the front end of a Lexicon Component module.
 It allows to create, import and edit a lexicon and its entries.
 Lexicons are stored separately from annotation data in a new data format.
 These are the lexicons that analyzers can get access to.